wmyers/wmyers.github.io/_posts/2014-12-20-Setting-environment-variables-in-node-with-the-angular-fullstack-generator.md

 ---
 layout: post
-title: Trying to be MEAN 1
+title: Setting environment variables in Node JS with the angular-fullstack generator
-category: MEAN
+category: Node
 ---

 I've been going through the [angular-fullstack](https://github.com/DaftMonk/generator-angular-fullstack) generated files to see how the app starts up and how environment variables are set.
 Angular-fullstack builds a MEAN stack with ExpressJS for the server and GruntJS as a task runner.